 Sometimes, a copyright owner believes that the copyright has been infringed by an Internet user who uses an online service to post, download or otherwise use the copyrighted work without permission.
 The owner may know some information, such as the user’s e-mail or IP address, but may not know the users true identity.
 The Digital Millennium Copyright Act provides for a copyright owner to obtain a subpoena seeking disclosure from an online service provider of the identity of a user who is believed to have infringed the copyright.
 Upon receipt of a subpoena, the online service provider is required to expeditiously identify the alleged infringer.

-Wave Broadband will disclose personally identifiable information about you when required by law or legal process, after giving effect to the Cable Act’s requirements.
+Wave Broadband will disclose personal information about you when required by law or legal process, after giving effect to the Cable Act’s requirements.

-Time Period During Which We Retain Personally Identifiable Information
+Time Period During Which We Retain Personal Information

 Access to Our Records About You